joshjon/dota-clarity/README.md

 ### Lambda Functions

-#### dota-clarity-create-profile
-Loads the profile body received in the event, validates the data, and inserts the record into `dota-clarity-profiles-table`.

-#### dota-clarity-get-profile
-Gets the `id` parameter from the event, queries `dota-clarity-profiles-table`, and returns the profile.

 #### dota-clarity-get-match
 Gets the `match_id` parameter from the event, makes a request to the OpenDota API to retrieve the match data, transforms the data to align with Dota Clarity's expected match schema, and returns the match.